Obama, playing ‘hype man,’ tries to jolt COP26

 “Mr. President, seeing you here reminds me of COP21 in Paris,” Fiji Prime Minister Frank Bainimarama told Obama on Monday, before adding: “The USA is woefully short of paying its fair share of climate finance.”

-Obama’s arrival gives “important momentum” to negotiations in this second and final week of COP26, said German state secretary Jochen Flasbarth.
+Obama’s arrival gives “important momentum” to negotiations in this second and final week of COP26, said German State Secretary Jochen Flasbarth.

-Global views of U.S. leadership sunk to a nadir after Trump took office in 2017, setting record lows in every one of the 13 countries polled during that period by Pew Research Center.
-So far, Biden’s presidency has reversed that negative trend, but the current president still lags behind Obama in almost every nation Pew polled; 93 percent of Germans said they had confidence in Obama in his first year in office, only 78 percent said the same of Biden now.
+Global views of U.S. leadership sunk to a nadir after Trump took office in 2017, setting record lows in every one of the 13 countries polled during that period by the Pew Research Center.
+So far, Biden’s presidency has reversed that negative trend, but the current president still lags behind Obama in almost every nation Pew polled; 93 percent of Germans said they had confidence in Obama in his first year in office, and only 78 percent said the same of Biden now.

 Obama’s oratorical skills, international respectability and long-standing attention to climate change make him a crucial campaigner for the Biden administration’s efforts in Glasgow, said historian Douglas Brinkley.

-“Obama used to call Bill Clinton, as ex-president, ‘the closer,’ ” Brinkley said in an interview with The Post.
+“Obama used to call Bill Clinton, as ex-president, ‘the closer,’ ” Brinkley said in an interview with The Washington Post.
 “Obama is Biden’s closer.”

 During the first week of the conference, Biden said the United States “is not only back at the table but hopefully leading by the power of our example.”